block/goose/README.md

 >[!TIP]
 > **Billing:**
 >
-> You will need to add credits to your Open AI accounts to be able to successfully make requests.
+> You will need to have credits in your LLM Provider account to be able to successfully make requests.
 >